RJPearson94/terraform-provider-twilio/docs/resources/serverless_build.md

 ~> To allow terraform to correctly manage the lifecycle of the deployment, it is recommended that use the lifecycle meta-argument `create_before_destroy` with this resource.
 The docs can be found [here](https://www.terraform.io/docs/configuration/resources.html#create_before_destroy)

+!> If the `dependencies` are managed via Terraform and the `dependencies` are removed from the configuration file.
+The old value will be retained on the next apply

+!> If the `runtime` is managed via Terraform and the `runtime` is removed from the configuration file.
+The old value will be retained on the next apply.

 !> This API used to manage this resource is currently in beta and is subject to change

 ## Example Usage